samtron1412/docs/terminology.md

 # Include
 Is used to extract thing fragments that are **duplicated** in multiple thing.

-# Geek
-A person have enthusiasm about something or a person obsessed with a hobby or intellectual pursuit.

-technology, film, zombies, computer, cosplay, music,

-# Nerd
-a person is overly intellectual, obsessive, or lacking social skills

-bookworm, smart, math, physical, biology, library, glass, academic, book

 # Web Application
 Web applications differ from conventional websites in that web applications can create a dynamic response. many websites deliver only static pages.
 A web application can interact with databases and business logic engines to customize a response.